Huegoxaga/notes/algorithm/practice.md

     dfs(start_node)
 ```

-- Use bfs to explore all paths
+- Use bfs in a directed unweighted graph

 ```py
 graph = defaultdict(list)